hansenjohnson/website/content/teaching/_index.md

 +++

-## **Programming in R**
+***

+# **Programming Tutorials**

-### Summary
+## Summary

 A fellow grad student and I are developing some material to help upper-level undergrad and first year graduate students learn the basics of programming in R and Python.
 These are very informal, hands-on tutorial sessions meant to take place over the course of about 10 weeks (5 for R and 5 for Python).
 I'm leading the R sessions.
 You can check out our tutorial website [here](https://christophrenkl.github.io/programming_tutorials/).
-They're freely available to use and distribute.
-I've also included the R syllabus below:
+The tutorials and all related material are freely available to use and distribute.
+Here's the syllabus for the R tutorials to get a rough sense of what is covered:

-### Syllabus
+## Syllabus

 ### [01: Intro to R](https://christophrenkl.github.io/programming_tutorials/r-tutorial-01/)